Table of Contents

 Life insurance is an important part of financial planning, especially when your job often requires you to put your life on the line.
-Thankfully, military members have access to inexpensive life insurance through the Servicemembers Group Life Insurance program, or SGLI.
-The SGLI is a low-cost life insurance program available to military members.
+Thankfully, military members have access to inexpensive life insurance through the Servicemembers Group Life Insurance program or SGLI.
+SGLI is a low-cost life insurance program available to military members.
 Family members are also eligible for coverage under the Family Servicemembers’ Group Life Insurance (FSGLI), (rates vary by age for FSGLI participants).

-Most Recent SGLI Rate Increase, July 2014: The SGLI rates slightly increased starting July 1, 2014.
-But even with the small rate increase, the rates are still very affordable compared to many private life insurance options.
+Most Recent SGLI Rate Change, July 2019: SGLI rates slightly decreased starting July 1, 2019.
+This makes an already affordable life insurance policy even more affordable compared to many private life insurance options.

 Here are the Servicemembers’ Group Life Insurance premiums: